 In order to accept change and not be afraid of it, you have to be comfortable with the unknown.
 You won’t always know the outcome of certain things.
 Quitting your steady job to work on the app you’ve been dreaming of is a major change.
 The outcome—the success of the app—is yet to be determined.
 It could be great or it could fail.
 Being able to be comfortable in this state of uncertainty is necessary to accept change.

 Part of my problem with change is that I'm looking at it from a pessimistic point of view.
 For example, my brother had an amazing apartment, and when I heard he was leaving it to move in with his girlfriend, I immediately thought that he could never find a place that was a nice as where he currently lived.
 I was thinking about the change negatively.
 Luckily, I was wrong, and his new place is actually nicer than his old place!
 To accept change, you have to realize that it's not always bad—and putting a positive spin on things can ease you out of your fear.

 Have you ever bashed a friend who was making a change?
 Did you talk about their new passion with disdain?
 I have.
 When one of my best single girlfriends decided to move out of the city, I was shocked.
 I was negatively judging her for taking a different and unexpected path.
 But looking back, I was really scared of the change.

 She lived within walking distance of my house, and we hung out a lot.
-When she moved across the San Francisco Bay, my life would change, too.
+If she moved across the San Francisco Bay, my life would change, too.
 I wouldn’t be able to hang out with her after work on a random Monday.
 If I wanted to see her, I would have to make advance plans.
 One of the reasons people don’t make positive changes is that they are worried about what other people will think of them.
 We should embrace and encourage their decision, even if it will bring change to our lives.